djangraw/MoodDrift/Data/README.md

-# Task-or-Rest-Induced Mood Drift Data
+# Mood Drift Over Time Data

 The data in this repository are presented in the following paper:
-> Jangraw, Keren, Bedder, Rutledge, Pereira et al. (2021).
-"Passage-of-Time Dysphoria: A Highly Replicable, Gradual Decline in Subjective Mood Observed During Rest and Simple Tasks."
-BioRxiv.
+> Jangraw et al. (2023).
+"A Highly Replicable Decline in Mood During Rest and Simple Tasks."
+Nature Human Behaviour.

 - The DataCheck folder contains .csv files containing links to each raw data file.
 - The PilotData folder contains one subfolder for each of the batches.
 The raw data files for all participants in that batch sit inside that subfolder.